eksubin/Comparative-Study-of-3D-2D-Transfer-Learning-UNet/README.md

 Deep learning, particularly U-NET models, has shown promise in segmenting the upper airway from 3D MRI volumes.
 However, these approaches require substantial annotated training data, often necessitating manual annotations, which is a labor-intensive process.
 Despite progress in semi-automatic and fully automatic segmentation methods, challenges remain, such as the scarcity of open-source datasets and the need to fully leverage 3D features to avoid non-anatomical segmentations.

+## Dataset

+The dataset can be downloaded from the following link: [Figshare Dataset](https://figshare.com/s/cb050b61c0189605feda).

+This dataset comprises training and testing data for creating a deep learning segmentation model for the upper airway.
+It includes upper airway scans and their corresponding annotations, derived from the French speaker dataset.
+These annotations were meticulously crafted by experts for this specific project.

+The data is structured as follows:

+- **Training:**
+  - `RTrainVolumes`: Contains 3D upper airway MRI volumes.
+  - `RtrainLabels*`: Contains the corresponding segmentations.
+- **Testing:**
+  - `RVolumes`: Contains 3D upper airway MRI volumes.
+  - `RLabels`: Contains the corresponding segmentations.

 ## Installation

 To install the required packages, run: